Holomorphic curves in exploded manifolds: Kuranishi structure: Construction of an embedded Kuranishi structure

-One of the transversality conditions from Lemma \ref{transverse sheaf} is that at holomorphic curves $f$, $D\dbar$ restricted to $\ker T_{f}\Phi$ is strongly transverse to $V_{i}$, which implies that by choosing $\mathcal U$ small enough if necessary, we may assume that $\hat f$ is $\Phi$-submersive in the sense of Definition \ref{submersive def}.
+One of the transversality conditions from Lemma \ref{transverse sheaf} is that, at holomorphic curves $f$, $D\dbar$ restricted to $\ker T_{f}{\fun\Phi}$ is strongly transverse to $V_{i}$ --- this implies that, by choosing $\mathcal U$ small enough if necessary, we can assume that $\hat f$ is ${\fun\Phi}$--submersive in the sense of Definition \ref{submersive def}.